Six Nations Championship: Venues

 The opening of Aviva Stadium in May 2010 ended the arrangement with the Gaelic Athletic Association (GAA) that allowed the all-Ireland governing body for rugby union, the Irish Rugby Football Union, to use the GAA's flagship stadium, Croke Park, for its international matches.
 This arrangement was made necessary by the 2007 closure and subsequent demolition of Ireland's traditional home at Lansdowne Road; Aviva Stadium was built on the former Lansdowne Road site.
 During this construction, Croke Park was the largest of the Six Nations grounds, with a capacity of 82,300.

-In 2012 Italy moved their home games from the 32,000 seat Stadio Flaminio, to Stadio Olimpico, also in Rome, with a capacity of 72,000.
+In 2012, Italy moved their home games from the 32,000 seat Stadio Flaminio, to Stadio Olimpico, also in Rome, with a capacity of 72,000.

 The French Rugby Federation (FFR) had planned to build a new stadium of its own, seating 82,000 in the southern suburbs of Paris, because of frustrations with their tenancy of Stade de France.
 However the project was cancelled in December 2016.
-France played their 2018 match against Italy at Stade Vélodrome in Marseille.
+France played their 2018 and 2026 matches against Italy at Stade Vélodrome in Marseille and Stade Pierre-Mauroy in Lille respectively.

 In 2020, Wales played their final game at Parc y Scarlets in Llanelli due to the Principality Stadium being used as Dragon's Heart Hospital in response to the COVID-19 pandemic.

 In 2024, France was unable to use the Stade de France for their Six Nations home games due to ongoing preparations for its use in the 2024 Summer Olympics.
-Instead they played their three home matches at the Stade Vélodrome in Marseille, Stade Pierre-Mauroy in Lille, and Parc Olympique Lyonnais in Lyon.
+Instead they played their three home matches at the Stade Vélodrome, Stade Pierre-Mauroy, and Parc Olympique Lyonnais in Lyon.